 Tenants' Union board and staff

-Julia Davis (Chair)
+Julia Davis (Secretary)

 Julia joined the Tenants' Union Board in 2014.
 Julia is a solicitor and policy officer at the Financial Rights Legal Centre.
 Julia has a Masters in Human Rights Law from the London School of Economics and a juris doctorate from the University of Florida.
 She is passionate about helping consumers and tenants in NSW.